jjallaire/pandoc-mirror/dev/content/content.md

 Let's try out^[an inline footnote] and then some text after the footnote.

+Let's try out^[an inline footnote] and then some text after the footnote.

+Let's try out^[an inline footnote] and then some text after the footnote.

 This is the [small caps]{.smallcaps} style.

 This is hard break.